MonkWarrior08/Daily-Journal-Application/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Development Notes

+- The application automatically saves type options and stacks when items are added/removed
+- All data is stored in human-readable JSON and text formats for easy backup and editing
+- The multi-select dialog supports quantity selection for supplements

 ## License